 August: Sturgeon Moon

-The Full Moon in August is named after the lake sturgeon.
-Other names for this Full Moon include Grain Moon, Green Corn Moon, Fruit Moon, and Barley Moon.
+The Full Moon in August is called the Sturgeon Moon, named after North America’s largest fish.
+Other names for this Full Moon include Grain Moon, Corn Moon, Lynx Moon, and Lightning Moon.

 What Are Polar Nights?

 A Polar Night is a night that lasts for at least 24 hours.
 It's the opposite of Midnight Sun / Polar Day.

 The definition of a tropical year is the time it takes the Earth to complete a full orbit around the Sun.
 It is approximately 365.242189 days long.